aroradev1010/Api-Monitoring/README.md

 # 🧠 Intelligent API Performance Monitoring System

-> **A real-time API monitoring platform** that tracks uptime, latency, and errors for registered APIs — complete with a probe agent, rule-based alert engine, and DevOps-ready deployment pipeline.
+A real-time API monitoring platform that tracks uptime, latency, and errors for registered APIs.
+Includes a probe agent, metrics ingestion backend, rule-based alerting engine, and DevOps-ready deployment with Docker and CI/CD.

 ---